Viyozc/nearby/README.md

-This is a webapp based on local broadcast. hello hello 0944
+This is a webapp based at local broadcast. hello hello 0944